 Important: Do not skip this step.
 System updates are required to receive signing keys of higher-versioned releases, and they often fix problems related to the upgrade process.

 Install the dnf-plugin-system-upgrade package if it is not currently installed:

 sudo dnf install dnf-plugin-system-upgrade

 Download the updated packages:

 --releasever=number if you want to upgrade to a different release.
 Most people will want to upgrade to the latest stable release, which is

-32, but in some cases, such as when you’re currently running Fedora
+34, but in some cases, such as when you’re currently running an older release than

 If some of your packages have unsatisfied dependencies, the upgrade will refuse to continue until you run it again with an extra